 With so many different services and fees, you may be wondering which you should negotiate.
 Earlier, we discussed creating a budget that includes property management fees, so you should have a good idea of what you can afford.
 You’ll have to get clear on what you need from a property management company and see that it fits within your projected budget.

-Determine which services are “must-haves” and which you can do without.
-Also look to your projections and see if there is a way to increase revenue and/or decrease expenses to cover the standard property management fees.
+Determine which services are must-haves items and which you can do without.
+Also, look to your projections and see if there is a way to increase revenue and/or decrease expenses to cover the standard property management fees.
 For example, has it been a while since you increased rent?
 Could you add coin-operated or vending machines or paid storage?
 Are there ongoing expenses you may be able to negotiate for reduced fees or drop all together?

 If you approach negotiating the property management agreement with a set budget amount in mind and let the property manager know what you can afford to spend, you may be able to work together to negotiate what works for both of you.